 With international scrutiny of the country at a particularly critical time, the worst thing we can do is withdraw funding from the people who are most able to make the vital changes needed to stop atrocities from happening in the future – the students.

 What is Prospect Burma’s relationship with Aung San Suu Kyi?

 Following the student uprising, and her imprisonment by the military government, Aung San Suu Kyi became a symbol of hope for the country.
 She became for many years an international figurehead for peace.
-Recognising the vital importance of education to shape a better future for her country, Aung San Suu Kyi became a vocal supporter of our work, and her health and education trust partly funds our scholarships programme.
+Recognising the vital importance of education to shape a better future for her country, Aung San Suu Kyi became a vocal supporter of our work, and her health and education trust partly funded some of our early scholarships.
 Over the last few years, the political situation in the country has changed dramatically, as has Aung San Suu Kyi’s status in the country.
 Prospect Burma remains, and has always been, a non-political organisation.
-Aung San Suu Kyi is not our Patron, a trustee, or our figurehead and does not provide any input into Prospect Burma’s strategic vision or into the scholarships decision-making process.
+Aung San Suu Kyi is not our Patron, a trustee, or our figurehead and has never provided any input into Prospect Burma’s strategic vision or into our scholarships decision-making process.